 ● Uneven areas, reducing under-eye bags when you smile.

-Because under-eye aging is frequently caused by both volume loss and muscle mobility, many patients use Botox with fillers for best results.
+Because under-eye aging is frequently caused by both volume loss and muscle mobility, many patients choose both botox or fillers for under eye wrinkles to get balanced results.

 Who Should Consider Fillers?